adel-mamin/amast/lib/hsm/README.rst

-If B is the current state and F is the target state, then the NCA is the default top level state Z, so exit events are sent to B and A and then an entry event is sent to F. Then the init event is sent to F
+If B is the current state and F is the target state, then the NCA is the default top level state Z, so exit events are sent to B and A and then an entry event is sent to F. Then the init event is sent to F.

 If C is the current state and the target state, this exercises the special case of a self-transition so C will be sent an exit event then an entry event